 At 8:50 PM, exactly 10 minutes before the execution scheduled for 9:00 PM, Em is escorted to the death chamber by several guards.
 He is handcuffed to his wheelchair.
 He has a brand new jumpsuit tailored to his measurements, with long pant legs for the lower limbs he no longer possesses.
 There is even a pair of shoes.
 The guards regard these with mild annoyance, as if realizing for the first time that Em cannot wear them.
 They leave both shoes behind in his cage.

-Emmett: He thought he would whistle when they brought him here, but he doesn’t.
+Emmett: His hand is cramped from writing.
+He thought he would whistle when they brought him here, but he doesn’t.

 Just sits.
 No need to make it harder than it has to be.